Recognition of same-sex unions in Japan: Supreme Court ruling

+Transgender and intersex issues

+On 16 July 2024, a transgender person, whose sex was registered as male but who was married to a woman, filed a petition with the Kyoto Family Court.
+The petitioner sought to change their registered gender from male to female, arguing that the provision in the Act on Special Cases in Handling Gender Status for Persons with Gender Identity Disorder requiring applicants to be unmarried was unconstitutional.
+The provision exists to prevent the creation of same-sex marriages in the family register, but the applicant argued that denying same-sex marriage was itself unconstitutional and that forcing a divorce to change gender was a human rights violation.
+The Kyoto Family Court ruled the provision constitutional on 19 March 2025, a decision upheld by the Osaka High Court on 25 September 2025.
+The applicant has appealed to the Supreme Court.

 Koseki registry

 In Japan, each citizen is registered through the koseki system whereby an individual is registered as a part of a household (while in the Western world, a birth certificate can act as a proof of identity).
 Koseki registration performs a somewhat similar role to marriage in the West as it endows a member of the same koseki legal power (as next of kin) in dealing with civil matters such as inheritance, hospital visits or the right to organise a funeral.
 Therefore, registering each other as a part of the koseki works as a substitute for Western-style marriage.
 As a consequence, Japanese same-sex couples, in the absence of same-sex marriage or civil partnership laws, often use adoption procedures to register themselves as belonging to the same household; where the older partner legally adopts the younger partner, which in absence of a spouse makes the only adopted child the sole executor of that household.